WebOfTrustInfo/rwot1-sf/Five-Desired-WoT-Features.md

 ## Abstract

-I provide a brief description of five desirable features for a web of trust-based ratings and reputation system of the future.
+I propose five desirable features for a web of trust-based ratings and reputation system of the future: flexibility, simplicity of the user interface, privacy, monetizability, and portability.

 ## Introduction

 Ratings and reputation systems of contemporary social networks like eBay, Reddit, Amazon, Yelp, etc leave much to be desired.
 In this article I present five highly desired features that are lacking in the current state of the art but which must be envisioned in the next generation WoT.

-For the sake of illustration, I will discuss how each feature might be implemented in the specific case of a Reddit-style bulletin board to address one of the most vexing problems of many social networks: ***trolls***.
+These five features -- flexibility, simplicity of the user interface, privacy, monetizability, and portability -- can be understood as flowing from and being inspired by the single organizing principle: **The end-user must be the ultimate steward and owner of his or her own data.** One of the best tools to design and envision putting this principle into practice is to imagine recreating contemporary social networks so that they exist on a purely peer-to-peer network, eg the reincarnation of eBay as OpenBazaar where no centralized authority exists who could take control of user data.
+However, there is no reason that these five features could not be implemented by an old fashioned centralized website.
+For the sake of illustration, I will discuss how each feature might be implemented in the specific case of a (centralized) Reddit-style bulletin board to address one of the most vexing problems of many social networks: ***trolls***.
 For the sake of this article, this hypothetical bulletin board will be named "arranarr," short for R 'n' R (ratings and reputation).

-These five features -- flexibility, simplicity of the user interface, privacy, monetizability, and portability -- can be understood as flowing from and being inspired by the single organizing principle: **The end-user must be the ultimate steward and owner of his or her own data.**

 ## Features